-- burner with gas train;

-- ceramic fibre plait to be inserted between the burner and the boiler;

-- envelope containing this manual.
+- burner with detached gas train; - gasket or ceramic fibre plait (according to burner type) to be inserted between the burner and the boiler; - envelope containing this manual and other documents. - oil flexible hoses;

 To get rid of the burner's packing, follow the procedures laid down by current laws on disposal of materials.